katamatata/katamatata.github.io/README.md

-WhattaCook
+# WhattaCook

-As a final project, while learning JavaScript, I have designed and built this recipe web application: https://katamatata.github.io

-When you open WhattaCook you see the two-column structure: the first column being filled up with random recipes from the API and the main column being filled up with the information of the selected recipe.
-Here you will see the ingredients, serving size, cooking time, heart icon and step-by-step directions.

-To make UX more extended, it allows the user to find the recipes, filtered by ingredients he has.
-The user also can save recipes to favorites.
-Clicking on the heart icon in the top right corner allows the user to see the list of his favorite recipes.

-Built using HTML, CSS, JavaScript, JSON, REST API.

-In progress
+WhattaCook is a recipe web app where you can discover new tasty recipes for the ingredients you have on hand.
+You enter the ingredients that are already in your fridge and get a list of recipe recommendations.
+With WhattaCook, you can cook without food waste in your home by using what you have.

+Visit the app here: https://katamatata.github.io

+## Features

+* User can view a list of random recipes from the API
+* User can type in his ingredients (multiple ingredients separated by comma) and get a list of recipe recommendations based on those ingredients
+* User can click on a recipe to see the details: ingredients, serving size, cooking time, and step-by-step cooking instructions
+* User can save recipes to favorites
+* User can see the list of his favorite recipes

+**Known issue:** deleting a recipe from favorites is not yet functional

+## Technologies
+* HTML
+* CSS
+* Vanilla JavaScript
+* JSON
+* REST API
+* Font Awesome icons